yifan-hou/hardware_interfaces/README.md

 # egm
 C++ Interface with ABB EGM module

+The library help you write a server that talks with the robot.
+The server has a few tasks to do:
+1. Open&listen to the udp port for the handshake signal from EGM (the robot side)
+2. Receive & unwrap messages from EGM
+3. After receiving a message, send a wrapped message to EGM.

 ## Features:
 * Support Cartesian Pose reading/writting
 * Provide basic safety checking (bounding box & displacement).